allamiro/Elastic-Stack-Docker/README.md

 docker compose --profile kafka up -d
 ```

 Adds Apache Kafka along with dedicated Logstash pipelines that publish data into Kafka and deliver the messages back into Elasticsearch.
 The broker is secured with TLS using the stack-generated certificate authority, so clients reuse the shared `certs/` volume.
+During setup the Kafka server certificate is chained with the Elasticsearch CA to keep every service on the same trust path.
 Drop files into the `logstash_ingest_data/` directory to see them flow through Kafka into the `kafka-demo-*` indices.

 > **Tip:** Override the default Kafka settings by adding `KAFKA_PORT` or `KAFKA_TOPIC` entries to your `.env` file before running Docker Compose.
 The TLS listener defaults to `9093`.